 Broken Arrow Residential Treatment Services is a licensed childrenâ€™s residential program operating within the province of Ontario.
 We provide a family-based treatment program designed to meet the needs of children and youth from birth to the age of 18.
 There are no significant restrictions based on age, gender, culture, length of stay, in-care status and family history.

 Broken Arrow Residential Treatment Services shall ensure that services offered consider and respect the diversity of the children, youth and their families.Â Broken Arrow will provide an environment that takes into account;

 Where a child or youthâ€™s first language is French, Broken Arrow will make every effort to provide services in the French language.

-Aboriginal Children and youth will have every opportunity to participate in cultural activities either through their band or through participation in the activities of other local bands.
+Indigenous children and youth will have every opportunity to participate in cultural activities either through their band or participation in the activities of other local bands.

-Referrals to the program are thoroughly reviewed in order to determine whether a suitable program can be developed to meet the needs of a specific child/youth.
-We do not look to a child/youth to fit the mould of the program but rather develop an individual treatment program based on the current and future needs of the youth.
+Referrals to the program are thoroughly reviewed to determine whether a suitable program can be developed to meet the needs of a specific child/youth.
+We do not look to a child/youth to fit the mould of the program, but rather we will develop an individual treatment program based on the current and future needs of the youth.